thoera/colorange/README.md

 ## Overview

 colorange creates different corportate color palettes for your plots.
-It adds two functions `scale_color_orange()` and `scale_fill_orange()` that you can use with `ggplot2`.
+It includes two functions `scale_color_orange()` and `scale_fill_orange()` that you can use with `ggplot2`.

-Colors and palettes respect the corporate identity and style guide of Orange.
-See [](https://www.ateliers-orange.fr/index.php?page=marque) for more details.
+Colors and palettes respect the corporate identity and style guide of [Orange™](https://www.orange.com/en/home).
+See [https://www.ateliers-orange.fr/index.php?page=marque](https://www.ateliers-orange.fr/index.php?page=marque) for more details.

 ## Installation